manishmadugula/Notes/Code/java_multithreading.md

-- To create a thread you need to create a class( can be anonymous ), inherit the Thread class and overwrite it's run method.
-- you need to start the thread explicitly after initializing it.
-You cannot start the same thread more than once, you need to initialize another thread with same class if you want to run again.
-    ```java
-        Thread t = new Thread() {
-            public void run(){
-                System.out.println("Hello from the anonymous class");
-            }
-        };
-    ```

 # Threads
 - Threads in java are Operating System threads/Native Threads/Kernel Threads.
 - Each thread has thread stack, program counter, stack frames.